 And he made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place, that they should seek God, and perhaps feel their way toward him and find him.
 Yet he is actually not far from each one of us, for ‘In him we live and move and have our being’….
 Acts 17:26-28

-Oh, how we desire a pattern, a recipe for success in our marriages, our child raising, our finances!
+Oh, how we want a pattern, a recipe for success in our marriages, our child-raising, our finances!
 We pine for and grab onto the latest and greatest idea to get there.
-But Jesus has so many incredible words for us, if we will only listen….”I am the way.
-I am the truth, and the life.
+But Jesus has so many incredible words for us if we will only listen….“I am the way.
+I am the truth and the life.
 Listen to Me.
 Obey Me.
 Follow Me.
 Have my Love.
 Have My joy.
 The truth will set you free.”
 Only He has the perfect recipe.

 Don’t get me wrong.
-I’m not saying that we go it on our own!
-We need to hear and follow the example of others who can help us in our Christian walk, BUT….we need to see the red flag when those external actions become our central focus rather than a heart devoted to God.
+I’m not saying to go it on our own!
+We were built for community.
+We need to hear and follow the example of others who can help us in our Christian walk, BUT….there’s a red flag when those external actions become our central focus rather than a heart devoted to God.

 It’s way too easy to follow.
-Even for me, a self-imposed rebel, but like I’ve shared before, I realize now I’m really just an independent thinker!
-Following the crowd caused me to view myself, and my questions, as rebellious.
+Even for me, a self-imposed rebel, but like I’ve shared before, I’m really just an independent thinker!
+Following the crowd caused me to view myself and my questions as rebellious.
 God wants my independent heart devoted solely to Him.
 He calls me to hear His voice, pause to consider His ways, and follow Christ.

 So I guess I’m a rebel for Jesus.
-Writing this post helps me to work through the complexities of truth and lies we’ve heard over the years; discovering the line between legalism and the work of a Christian.
-And if only one of you is helped to see through this fog, then my work was worth it.
+Writing this post helps me to work through the complexities of truth and lies I’ve heard over the years; discovering the line between legalism and the work of a Christian.
+And if my writing helps only one of you to see through this fog, then my work was worth it!

 More on this subject soon.